PrimeTimeTran/ProfileApp/README.md

 ---
 > Key Points 🔑📝

-- We have to import components for use at the top of most files.
+- We can import components for use at the top of most files.
-- Our components are functions that return JSX
+- We can create components by writing functions which return JSX.
-- The JSX returned from our components can be nested like HTML & styled with CSS.
+- We can nest components inside of one another.

 ---